 A study commissioned by the Greater Milwaukee Business Foundation on Health found that in 2003, health care costs in southeast Wisconsin were 39 percent above the Midwest average.
 The CEOs realized that something needed to be done if our area was going to maintain jobs in our market.

-Today our service area includes 22 counties in northeast Wisconsin: Brown, Calumet, Dodge, Door, Fond du Lac, Green Lake, Jefferson, Kenosha, Kewaunee, Manitowoc, Milwaukee, Outagamie, Ozaukee, Racine, Rock, Sheboygan, Walworth, Washington, Waukesha, Waupaca, Waushara and Winnebago.
-Presently, employers and employer groups of all sizes representing more than 100,000 lives participate in the BHCG.
+Today our service area includes 22 counties in eastern Wisconsin: Brown, Calumet, Dodge, Door, Fond du Lac, Green Lake, Jefferson, Kenosha, Kewaunee, Manitowoc, Milwaukee, Outagamie, Ozaukee, Racine, Rock, Sheboygan, Walworth, Washington, Waukesha, Waupaca, Waushara and Winnebago.
+Presently, employers and employer groups of all sizes representing more than 140,000 lives participate in BHCG.